 To get started with the Voyado Elevate API integration, a few prerequirements must be met.

-- Cluster credentails have been received
+- Cluster credentails received

-- Connection requirements are met
+- Connection requirements met

 Default configuration allows Ajax requests originating from all origins but a restricted access to the API is recommended.
 The following information is needed from the customer to configure the origin host correctly: